flowerchecker/plant-id-examples/README.md

 Get stats about your API key limits and usage.

 ### Request
-There is one required pamater:
+There is one required parameter:
 - **`key`**- your [API key](https://web.plant.id/plant-identification-api/)

 ### Response